The Cosmic Slot Machine actually works...

 Most theists argue that God is necessary to explain how the universe came to exist.
 Of course, this doesn't make sense because it's a mystery why "God" can exist without a cause and we can't (and some theists do come up with pretty elaborate explanations for that, but I've never seen one that doesn't just add its own plotholes).

 Another reason I don't find a perfect God to be a satisfactory explanation - benevolence aside - is that *a perfect being shouldn't be able to create something arbitrary*, like the rules of physics and the universe's initial state.
 Why are they one way and not another?
 How could a being made only of perfection choose something unless it was the best, and how *is* it best?
 No matter what we suppose God's objective is, it doesn't seem like the way things are is the best way.

 But for many years, I didn't have a better answer.
 It seemed impossible to say the universe didn't have a cause, because, well, what could its initial state have been?
 The initial state of the universe, which didn't need any creator or any cause?
 To get such special privileges, I thought this state had to *make sense* somehow.
 There had to be nothing *arbitrary* about it.
 But aside from states which obviously weren't the one (a world where nothing exists; a world where all souls were stuck in the same experience loop with no agency), I couldn't conceive of a non-arbitrary state.
 So I had pretty much resigned to the conclusion that the universe started out in a random state because there was no such thing as a non-random one.

 Every possible starting state exists.
 There are an infinite number of universes unreachable to each other.
 Everything is real.
 Nothing is arbitrary.

-In practical terms, the world remains arbitrary since we can't access the others, the parts that are necessary to see how it's possible; but at long last, it makes sense to me how our world *can* be arbitrary.
+In practical terms, the world remains arbitrary since we can't access the others, but at long last, it makes sense to me how our world *can* be arbitrary.

 How I left Catholicism